bcgov/land-designations-shinyapp/README.md

 ### R Code

 The Shiny app and all related resources are in the `app` folder.
+If you have R installed on your machine, you can open an R session in this directory, and type `shiny::runApp("app")` to start the app.

 ### R Packages